mattslight/abookforlife/abookforlife.md

 ## 9. Treating Others 🔄

+### Help Others

+<div style="text-align:center"><em>The Purpose of Life is to Help Others with theirs</em></div>

+<span class="dropcap">E</span>very one of us is a son or a daughter.
+Some of us may choose to, or not be able to have children.
+But each of us has something in common, we have a mother and a father.

+Those of us who are fortunate enough to be parents know instinctively that our duty is to take care of our offspring.
+Some of us do better jobs at it than others, but for the most part we all do the best we can.

+Through the ages there have been many different views on how we should treat others.
+The examples of "an eye for an eye", "what goes around comes around" and "treat others how you wish to be treated" come to mind – the latter being known as *The Golden Rule*, versions of which have been found in most cultures as far back as the earliest discovered writings.

+Usually these ideas lead to some debate, how far should we take fair payback?
+How should we build moral codes and laws?
+Can we tell if somebody made a mistake when they caused harm – versus when the behaviour was vindictive or reckless?
+Another idea is that of "turning the other cheek", which lends itself to some pacifist philosophies.
+Can we really quash hatred with love?

+Sooner or later each of us will suffer a fall from grace – often from our own making.
+There are very few fortunate souls who never suffer such a fall.
+We all lose loved ones – and we can not escape the associated dramatic, if not traumatic loss.
+The only way we may escape this experience perhaps would be to live alone, on a desert island say.

+The human race was founded on society.
+Humans are not the strongest creatures – individually we are easy prey for all manner of large animals, lions, tigers, elephants, wolves, hyenas, gorillas, bears, rhinos, crocodiles – and so on.
+And it's not just large animals that would have us licked, snakes, scorpions, jellyfish, spiders – all kill thousands annually.
+Mosquitos, bacteria, Tsetse flies and viruses kill millions every year, a number that would be much higher without vaccines and medicines produced by social collaboration through science.
+Every day on this planet is a team effort.

+So how then did we reach where we are now?
+Even the most narcissistic amongst us have gotten to where they are through adult guidance, parents, guardians, aunts, uncles, teachers.
+Life requires the help of others.

+Not one of us would be where we are without the help of others.
+A baby can not fend for itself, it would have no food or shelter, warmth or clothes.
+Every single one of us has relied on the help of others.

+This is not grandiose idealism – this is a fact of life.
+One which many of us forget at some point in our lives.
+Even those amongst us with the hardest hearts can not deny that life alone on this planet would be pretty dire.
+It is through the help and kindness of others that we are able to live our lives.

+Children have a lot to teach us in this area.
+Watch children play – they have no bias towards gender, creed, skin colour or social status.
+Every child they meet is an opportunity for a friend.
+Children bare no grudges.
+Sure kids fight, but five minutes later or the next day they have moved on.
+Why then as adults do we become so stubborn?
+Why do we treat people differently bases on their social status, job title, gender, background, ethnicity?
+Where have we learned these prejudices?
+And why do we allow them to persist?

+Children say what is on their mind, they say things as they see them – children often see the truth when adults are dancing around ideas of political correctness, not wanting to hurt somebody else's feelings or fear of speaking out.

+Those of us who have survived the deepest traumas – life or death situations – war, terrorism, substance abuse, addiction, loss, child abuse, criminal attack, violent assault, rape – have come to experience an unparalleled togetherness .
+There is something in the common experience of deep injury that brings people together.
+Just as when the titanic is sinking it matters little if you are the captain, a decorated politician or a pantry chef in the lower decks – when you find yourself in a lifeboat, skin colour, social standing or financial wealth have very little to do with survival.

+Helping others isn't a selfless act – when we help somebody we feel good about ourselves, we have a sense of pride and camaraderie that immediately improves our well-being.
+In fact when our survival depends on it, helping others may very well be a selfish act.
+The point is we found that in order to live our lives fully we must not only accept help but we must offer help to others.

+==SHOW NO PREJUDICE==

 ### Practice before you Preach

 <div style="text-align:center"><em>Before you spit out your words, be sure to taste them</em></div>

 Part of what keeps us sane is sharing the ideas we find helpful in our daily lives.
 It was told to us that in order to keep the gifts that have come to us through practicing these principals, we must give them away.
 What does that really mean?
 Well we came to understand something like this: When we put the ideas shared with us into practice then great things come to pass.
 We witness this – we see people turn around their lives and overcome extreme adversity.
 Those who succeeded in staying on the straight and narrow path had to gives these ideas away.
 The most successful of us share freely these principles.

 Our old ways that centred on greed, self-seeking and envy got us into much trouble.
 Most, if not all of us, at one time or another got into serious difficulties when we relied on our own self-will for all our guidance.
 It was important that we applied our own resources and abilities, but perhaps more importantly we took responsibility for our actions without assigning blame — for we have seen how destructive that can be.

 We took the approach that it is better to show these principals in all our affairs than to talk about them.
 When we were asked or did share we found that if we hadn't practiced them and showed others what it means to live this way – it had little or no effect on ourselves or others.
 Indeed, throughout the ages and through our lives these words have been uttered many times, and it's not so much that they fall on deaf ears as that we sometimes lack examples as to their meaning.
 Left to nothing but interpretation and our minds anything was possible – healthy or unhealthy.